 All the Archives have their own libraries, of which the libraries in Helsinki, Turku and Vaasa have the largest collections.
 The libraries also have special local collections, which have cultural and historical value.

-Since the beginning of the year 2006 all the new acquisitions into the library collections of the National Archives have been catalogued into the national ERKKI database for Special Libraries and can also be found in the national MELINDA Union Catalogue for Finnish Libraries.
+Since September of the year 2019 all the new acquisitions into the library collections of the National Archives have been catalogued into Finna.fi, which provides free access to material from Finnish museums, libraries and archives.
+The library collections of the National Archives can also be found in the national MELINDA Union Catalogue for Finnish Libraries.